 IVA firms are not all the same

-Some firms get most certificates out in less than three months after the final payment, others have many IVAs still open after a year.
-I know PPI is a complicating factor, but some firms seem to handle this a lot better than others!
-If you had the information, you could choose a good one.
+Some firms get most certificates out in less than three months after the final payment, others have many IVAs still open a year later.

 Does it make that much of a difference?

-You should take glowing reviews on their website or Trust Pilot with a huge pinch of salt.
-They were so friendly and helpful” may have been right when the IVA started, but what about three years down the line?
+You should take glowing reviews with a huge pinch of salt.
+They were so friendly and helpful may have been right when the IVA started, but what about three years down the line?

 Why can’t the information be published?

 I don’t think this sort of data is the only thing that matters.
-If you want to go for a small local firm then of course they won’t have hundreds of completing IVAs each year.
+If you want to go for a small local firm then they won’t have hundreds of completing IVAs each year.
 I think consumers can cope with the idea that it’s not always best to go to the “top” firm if you find one that you are very comfortable with.

 But I don’t think there is any good reason to keep customers in the dark about important facts.
 How is someone suppose to take one of the most important financial decisions of their life without any information?